Clarice Lispector: Near to the Wild Heart

-In December 1943, she published her first novel, Perto do coração selvagem (Near to the Wild Heart).
+In December 1943, Lispector published her first novel, Perto do coração selvagem (Near to the Wild Heart).
 The novel, which tells of the inner life of a young woman named Joana, caused a sensation.
 In October 1944, the book won the prestigious Graça Aranha Prize for the best debut novel of 1943.
 One critic, the poet Lêdo Ivo, called it "the greatest novel a woman has ever written in the Portuguese language."
-Another wrote that Clarice had "shifted the center of gravity around which the Brazilian novel had been revolving for about twenty years".
+Another wrote that Lispector had "shifted the center of gravity around which the Brazilian novel had been revolving for about twenty years".
 "Clarice Lispector's work appears in our literary world as the most serious attempt at the introspective novel," wrote the São Paulo critic Sérgio Milliet.
 "For the first time, a Brazilian author goes beyond simple approximation in this almost virgin field of our literature; for the first time, an author penetrates the depths of the psychological complexity of the modern soul."

 This novel, like all of her subsequent works, was marked by an intense focus on interior emotional states.
 When the novel was published, many claimed that her stream-of-consciousness writing style was heavily influenced by Virginia Woolf or James Joyce, but she only read these authors after the book was ready.
 The epigraph from Joyce and the title, which is taken from Joyce's A Portrait of the Artist as a Young Man, were both suggested by Lúcio Cardoso.

-Shortly afterwards, Clarice and Maury Gurgel left Rio for the northern city of Belém, in the state of Pará, at the mouth of the Amazon.
-There, Maury served as a liaison between the Foreign Ministry and the international visitors who were using northern Brazil as a military base in World War II.
+Shortly afterwards, Lispector and Maury Gurgel left Rio for the northern city of Belém, in the state of Pará, at the mouth of the Amazon.
+There, Maury served as a liaison between the Foreign Ministry and the Allies who were using northern Brazil as a military base in World War II.